 Concentrations and course electives of interest are provided in the link below.
 Faculty members who have expertise in specific areas are also listed for students to contact to further discuss course options based on specific career goals.

 - All information regarding internship process can be found here: MPA Internship Process

-- Please contact Diane Darling if you have any questions or concerns
+- Please contact SBSemail@example.com if you have any questions or concerns

-- Capstone Course is taught during the Spring semester by Mike Letcher (with assistance from other SGPP faculty).
+- The MPA Capstone Course is taught during the Spring semester by Mike Letcher.

-- 6 of 8 CORE courses must be completed prior to enrolling in the Capstone Course
+- 6 of 8 CORE courses should be completed prior to enrollment in the Capstone Course.

 - ALL Capstone Course projects are done in groups.